GenesysCloudBlueprints/wfm-hris-blueprint/blueprint/index.md

 2. Rename the integration and provide a short description.
 3. Click **Configuration** > **Properties**.
 4. Select previously imported or created workflows for every listed task.
-5. There should be valid workflows selected for all configuration properties.
-Atached is the screenshot with the selection
+5. There should be valid workflows selected for all configuration properties except the agent sync workflow which is optional.
+Attached is the screenshot with the selection

 ![img_2.png](images/wfm_hris_configuration.png)